-27 Aug ONE MILLION OF THE WORLD’S SPECIES ARE NOW UNDER THREAT OF EXTINCTION
+27 Aug SPECIES UNDER THREAT OF EXTINCTION

 Based on a review of about 15,000 scientific and government sources and compiled by 145 expert authors from 50 countries, the global report is the first comprehensive look in 15 years at the state of the planet’s biodiversity.
 This report includes, for the first time, indigenous and local knowledge as well as scientific studies.
 The authors say they found overwhelming evidence that human activities are behind nature’s decline.

-Australia is one of the few mega biodiverse countries in the world, we have more species than just about every country and yet Australia has the worst extinction rate of mammals in the world, and one in three of our native species are at risk of extinction.
+Australia is one of the few mega biodiverse countries in the world.
+We have more species than just about every country and yet, Australia has the worst extinction rate of mammals in the world, and one in three of our native species are at risk of extinction.

 Since European settlement and the consequential introduction of feral pest, Australia’s wildlife has been decimated.
 Australia’s native plants and animals adapted to life on an isolated continent over millions of years.
 These new pressures from invasive species caused a major impact on our country’s soil and waterways and on its native plants and animals.